Understanding True Saving Faith

 Prayer: Pray daily.
 Speak to God in a real and personal way throughout the day.

 Bible Study: Love the Bible, read the Bible and meditate upon the Bible.
 Begin living out the truths of Scripture.
 Read it daily.
-The book of Luke (in the New Testament) is a great place to start.
+The book of Luke (in the New Testament) is a great place to begin.

 Service: Serve Christ and serve one another.
 Realize that life is not just about you.
 Look for ways to help and encourage others.